microsoft/pxt-arcade/docs/test/skillmap/balloon/balloon1a.md

 You have started your very own clicker game!
 Try it in the bigger game window and see if you can get more than **40 points**.

-When you're finished playing, come back to the instructions and click the **Done** button to return to the skillmap and continue building your amazing **🎈carnival game🎈**!
+When you're finished playing, come back to the instructions and click the **Done** button to return to the skillmap and continue building your amazing <br/>**🎈carnival game🎈**!

 ---
 ---